-Penalty shall be: Player - 1st offense - two (2) strokes 2nd offense - disqualification
+Penalty for players shall be: 1st offense - two (2) strokes

+2nd offense - disqualification

 Coaches are permitted to use cell phones on the course.
 All phones, including those used by coaches and spectators, shall remain on silent.
 Should you need to make a call, please remove yourself to an area you can do so without disturbing the golf competition.